ZhiyuanChen/CHANfiG/README.md

 No matter if your old config is json or yaml, you could directly read from them.

-And if you are using yacs, just replace `CfgNode` with `Config` and enjoy all the additional benefits that CHANfiG provides.
+And if you are using yacs, just replace `CfgNode` with [`Config`][chanfig.Config] and enjoy all the additional benefits that CHANfiG provides.

-Moreover, if you find a name in the config is too long for command-line, you could simply call `self.add_argument` with proper `dest` to use a shorter name in command-line, as you do with `argparse`.
+Moreover, if you find a name in the config is too long for command-line, you could simply call [`self.add_argument`][chanfig.Config.add_argument] with proper `dest` to use a shorter name in command-line, as you do with `argparse`.

 ```python
 --8<-- "demo/config.py"